sckitt/brophene/README.md

     git clone https://github.com/sckitt/inject-hatred.git && cd inject-hatred && sudo chmod +x inject-hatred.sh

 # DESCRIPTION
 **inject-hatred** is a Bash script to improve the privacy and security of Firefox.
-The goal is to automate every tweak recommended by [The Hated One](https://www.youtube.com/channel/UCjr2bPAyPV7t35MvcgT3W8Q).
-Presets are available for more strict threat models.
+The goal is to automate every tweak recommended by [The Hated One](https://www.youtube.com/channel/UCjr2bPAyPV7t35MvcgT3W8Q); almost all preference tweaks have been automated, extension tweaks are a work in progress.
+Additional presets are available for strict threat models.
 Currently tested and developed for Linux.
 Modify, redistribute or use it however you like.

     inject-hatred [OPTIONS] PROFILE